 A better question is, “Why does the abuser choose to abuse?”

 The deck is stacked against the victim when confronted with leaving or not.
 Batterers are very good at making victims think that the abuse is their fault.
-Victims often believe that they caused the violence and that they can also stop it.
-Victims stay because they are made to think they cannot survive on their own, financially or otherwise.
+Victims may stay because they believe that they caused the violence and that they can also cause it to stop.
+Victims may stay because they are made to think they cannot survive on their own, financially or otherwise.
 Often abusers create a financial situation that makes it nearly impossible for the victim to afford to leave.

 There is also a real fear of more abuse or death if they leave.
 In fact, a victim’s risk of getting killed greatly increases when they are in the process of leaving or have just left.

-A survivor may return to the abuser because that’s the person the survivor fell in love with, and they believe the promises to change.
+A victim may return to the abuser because that’s the person the survivor fell in love with, or because they believe the abuser’s promises to change.
 It’s not easy for anyone to let go of hopes and dreams.

 Are there any warning signs of abuse?